4EGI-1

-4EGI-1 is a synthetic chemical compound which has been found to interfere with the growth of certain types of cancer cells in vitro.
-Its mechanism of action involves interruption of the binding of cellular initiation factor proteins involved in the translation of transcribed mRNA at the ribosome.
-The inhibition of these initiation factors prevents the initiation and translation of many proteins whose functions are essential to the rapid growth and proliferation of cancer cells.
+4EGI-1 is an experimental chemical compound that has been shown to stop the growth of certain types of cancer cells in laboratory tests (in vitro).

+The compound works by interfering with the complex process cells use to create proteins.
+In order for a cell to make a protein, it must first "read" the genetic instructions from a molecule called mRNA.
+This process, known as translation, requires special proteins called initiation factors to get started.
+4EGI-1 blocks two of these factors from working together, which halts the production of many proteins.
+Because cancer cells often grow and divide very rapidly, they are especially dependent on high rates of protein production, making them vulnerable to this type of disruption.

 Reaction mechanism

 4EGI-1 mimics the action of a class of cellular regulatory molecules that naturally inhibit the binding of two initiation factors necessary for interaction of transcribed mRNA with the subunits of ribosomal complexes.
 These naturally occurring regulatory molecules, or binding proteins (BPs), bind to eukaryotic initiation factor eIF4E, preventing its association with eIF4G, another initiation factor.
 These two proteins, under unregulated conditions, form a complex, known as eIF4F, which associates with the 5’ cap of mRNA and the ribosomal subunits. eIF4E BPs (4E-BPs), as small polypeptides, consist of the same amino acid sequence as the portion of eIF4G that interacts with eIF4E.
 4EGI-1 thus prevents the proper association of mRNA, carrying the coded message of transcribed genes, with the ribosome, the cellular component necessary for the translation of those genes into functional proteins.
 Naturally occurring 4E-BPs are regulated by a protein kinase, mTOR, which through phosphorylation deactivates the binding affinity of 4E-BPs for the eIF4E protein.